zapu/kb-wireguard/README.md

 - `kbwg/run_dev_owner.go` - Runs and communicates with `run-dev` program. `run-dev` is ran with stdin passed from `kb-wireguard` process so interactive `sudo` works.
 - `libpipe` - Types and functions for `kb-wireguard` and `run-dev` to communicate through named pipe.
 - `libwireguard` - More helper functions and types to interact with WireGuard config file and `wg` command.

+Additionally, not required by `kb-wireguard` to function:

+- `cmd/lan-chat` - Test program that broadcasts to UDP messages to all 100.0.0.x IP addresses *(NOTE: WireGuard does not support 100.0.0.255 broadcast address by design)*, and listens as well.
+- `cmd/stun-test` - Contacts Google STUN server to discover IP and port, prints that to stdout, does an UDP listen on that port for testing.

 ### Problems / TODOs